nechl/Matura-Projekt/README.md

-# Matura-Projekt
+# Matura Project 2021

-This is the Repository of the Matura Project 2021
+This is the Matura Project of students of the Kanti Baden.

-It will contain an step-by-step instruction to follow to rebuild the project.

-All code is included, but you need to have [Python](www.python.org) installed

-This is open to use